 Luke's Link for Dodge Ram 3rd Generation Trucks

 Dodge Trucks have been notorious for bad steering.
-Play, wondering or drifting in the steering that will develop into a violent shake known as the Death Wobble when hitting a bump.
+Play, wandering or drifting in the steering that will develop into a violent shake known as the Death Wobble when hitting a bump.

-If your truck wonders or drifts, the track bar will also cause this.
-When you turn the steering wheel, it moves the truck and the little play in the track bar allows the truck to drift or wonder that little extra so you are always correcting the steering.
+If your truck wanders or drifts, the track bar will also cause this.
+When you turn the steering wheel, it moves the truck and the little play in the track bar allows the truck to drift or wander that little extra so you are always correcting the steering.

 Luke's Link has the solution.
 For the 2003-2007.5, we offer the upgraded Polyurethane bushings to replace the stock rubber bushings.
 These are sold in sets.
 One for each end.
 No reason to spend the money on the whole bar when all that wears out are the ends.
 This will tighten up the steering and keep you straight down the road.